julialromero/multimodal-geoFM-pretraining/ciip/readMe.md

 # Local Testing
 This will let you have some quick sanity checking for syntax/environment issues before moving files onto Hal or Alpine for more rigorous iteration.
 If you want to adjust any configurations for this, you can do so in the configs/local_default.yaml file.
 1. Go to https://drive.google.com/file/d/1sRWcYbaWs-efXza6kw03GlJQdZHq5iRN/view?pli=1, download the data, then move the folders labelled s1 and s2c into a new directory at the same level as ciip called "local_test_data".
 2. We need to ensure that hydra is pointed at a config file for small, local runs.
-In your run_train_val class, override line 37 to look like this @hydra.main(config_path="../configs", config_name="local_default").
+In your run_train_val class, change line 21 to look like this: CONF="local_default"
 3. Now, we can do a quick run; you should be running from within the {your_path_to_repo}/ciip/ciip/open_clip_train/ directory:
    4. In the command line, it'll just look like running python3 run_train_val.py; you can feed in additional hydra configs if you want to (see below)
    6. You can setup your IDE to run this as well by clicking 'edit configurations' for the run_train_val.py class and ensuring that it matches what's above.